 As the brewery writes on its website, “All the mouthfeels.
 And a few more you didn’t even know existed.”

-Consider this beer one of those historical, trendsetting IPAs that luckily you can probably find at a store near you.
+Consider this beer one of those historical, trendsetting IPAs you can find at a store near you.
 Currently, Lagunitas distributes to thirty-two states, so to track down a Lagunitas IPA close by, use the brewery’s Brew Finder.

 Read More